Listen to this article:

 2. For Cromwell FSxStorageType, choose Scratch

-3. For FSxStorageVolumeSize, type 24000 (MELT) or 16800 (without MELT)
+3. For FSxStorageVolumeSize, type 24000 (MELT) or 16800 (without MELT) - When deploying the Cromwell Resources stack, supply the following:

 1. For FSxFileSystemID, supply the id from the gwfcore template output tab